TheresLundqvist/Your-area/TESTING.md

 Python testing was done using Pycodestyle to ensure there were no syntax errors.

-The only errors displayed (as per below screenshot) can be ignored.
-The majority are within automatically generated files with the exception of env.py and webhooks.py.
+The only errors displayed (as per below screenshot) is due to auto generated migration files with lines to long.
+These files can be ignored.

-I have ignored the the formatting errors related to migration files with lines to long.

 | File | Screenshot | Notes |
 | --- | --- | --- |
 | All *py files | ![screenshot](documentation/pep8-validation.png) | Pass: No errors (except auto-generated migrations) |

+I have also used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.

 | App | File | CI PEP8 URL |
 | --- | --- | --- |